skarlekar/rambolite/README.md

 The Kubernetes command-line tool, [kubectl](https://kubernetes.io/docs/user-guide/kubectl/), allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
 For a complete list of kubectl operations, see [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

-## Initialize compute nodes on AWS
+## Initialize Compute Nodes on AWS
 Create five EC2 instances on AWS using the Ubuntu 16.04 AMI (ami-0cfee17793b08a293).
 There will be two controller instances, one load balancer and two worker nodes in our cluster as shown in the following diagram:

 ![Cluster Architecture](https://github.com/skarlekar/rambolite/blob/master/images/Cluster-architecture.png)